ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * **CCSM Abstraction Layer**: This layer enables accessing all required BPI functions implemented on one or more CCSMs through APIs as defined in the Baseline Protocol API Standards document.
 * **CCSM Layer**: This layer manages, properly sequences and deterministically processes in a privacy-preserving, cryptographically verifiable manner all transactions from the Processing Layer as well as either deterministically or probabilistically finalizes on the CCSM all CCSM state transitions based on said transactions.

-Below we list and define the components of each layer.
+Below this document lists and defines the components of each layer.
 The detailed requirements for each component will be discussed in later sections of this document.

 * **BPI Abstraction layer**
     * **API Gateway**: An API gateway which exposes all required functionality to the counterparties to an agreement and enforces all necessary authentication and authorization of API calls as well as properly directs the API calls within the Baseline Protocol Stack